Aphrontos/Complicate-Rock-Paper-Scissors/README.md

 **Rock**     | W	   | D	  | L
 **Scissors** | L	   | W	  | D

-As is, this table is the same as the above table, so we need to relabel the column and row headers:
+As is, this table is the same as the above table, so relabelling the column and row headers is needed:

 X            | Rock | Paper | Scissors
 ------------ | ---- | ----- | --------